OpenConext/Stepup-Deploy/docs/add-gssf-to-stepup.md

         loa: 2
     ```

 2. Update `stepup_enabled_factors`.
-This variable no longer control the GSSPs but controls _only_ the build-in second factor types ("yubikey", "sms" and "u2f").
+This variable no longer control the GSSPs but controls _only_ the build-in second factor types ("yubikey", "sms").

 If your are updating an existing configuration that is deployed using Stepup-Deploy then the two changes above are the only two required changes.